 Moderator's pastoral messages

-Rt Rev Fakaofo Kaio has offered a pastoral message to the Church in these challenging times.
-At times like this, faith is especially important, he says.
-Read the Moderator's message
+Rt Rev Fakaofo Kaio has offered pastoral messages to the Church in these challenging times.
+Download his message of 16 February 2021, Covid-19 in our Community.
+Read his earlier 2020 message: "There is Hope"

-The Moderator will also lead weekly devotions each Sunday since the start of the March lockdown, continuing throughout lockdown and beyond until 28 November 2020 .
-Each week, the devotion available on the Moderator's Facebook page by 9am each Sunday, and will be available on the Church's Facebook page and Church's video channel shortly afterward.
-The devotions will last for approximately 20mins.
+The Moderator has also been leading weekly devotions each Sunday since the start of the March lockdown, continuing throughout lockdown and beyond until 28 November 2020 .
+Each week, the devotion available on the Moderator's Facebook page by 9am each Sunday, and is available on the Church's Facebook page and Church's video channel shortly afterward.
+The devotions last for approximately 20mins.
 You can continue to view on the Church video channel listed above.